firas-jolha/advanced-translator-android/README.md

 # advanced-translator-android

-Advanced Translator Android app is being developed to be a unique translator which will have different features that may be added in the future. please feel free to contact me for any suggesstions.
+Advanced Translator Android app will be a unique translator app which will combine several features of different translate apps, like displaying images and helping in reading books. please feel free to contact me for any suggesstions.
 THANKS.....